marek-kulon/hangman-game/README.md

 #### Server-side

-The main class, performing all user actions, is [Game].
-[Game] contains reference to immutable [GameState] which is a minimum data set required by outer layers of the system to fully visualize game and allow for interaction with the user.
-Every user action successfully performed on [Game] changes its current game state.
+The main class performing all user actions is [Game].
+[Game] contains reference to immutable [GameState] which is a minimum data set required to visualize game, interact with the user and determine its result.
+Every user action successfully performed on [Game] moves it to another state.

-Game state consist of secret word, allowed number of incorrect guesses and guesses made by user.
-This information is persisted in database as one object.
-Described architecture allows for great horizontal scalability.
+Game state consists of secret word, allowed number of incorrect guesses and guesses made by user.
+All that information is persisted in repository as one entity.
+Benefit of described approach is ease of horizontal scaling.

+System stores data in two repositories: containing all game state data [GameStateRepositoryMapDbFile] and [SecretRepositoryJsonFile] storing guess secrets.

 Most outer layer of back-end is a restful-ish [GameController].
-For communication between [Game], [GameController] and system repositories ([GameStateRepository] and [SecretRepository]) responsible is [GameService], more precisely [GameServiceThreadSafeImpl], which additionally protects code from race conditions that may occasionally occur.
+For communication between [Game], [GameController] and system repositories responsible is [GameService].
+Its  implementation, [GameServiceThreadSafeImpl], additionally protects code from race conditions.

 #### Front-end

-For interaction between user and back-end responsible is hangman.js library.
+For communication between browser and server responsible is JavaScript [hangman.js] library.
+Three most important functions are:
+* `newGame` - starts new game,
+* `guess` - performs guess action,
+* `load` - loads data from server based on game token.

+Each of these calls `requestServer` to update game state which is accessible through any of `state` functions.
+Game state on browsers site is protected against simultaneous modifications by aborting any new `requestServer` operation if one is already taking place.

 ## Tested on: